 How can I ensure my student is seen in the clinic if they are under the age of 18?

 Please fill out a Parental Consent form.
-Please note that this allows us to see your child in the clinic ONLY; if your child needs to be seen anywhere outside of the clinic, such as an Urgent Care Clinic or if wish to use eCare visits, they must be accompanied by a parent or legal guardian.
+Please note that this allows us to see your student in the clinic ONLY; if your student needs to be seen anywhere outside of the clinic, such as an Urgent Care Clinic or if you wish for your student to use eCare visits, they must be accompanied by a parent or legal guardian.

 What health related items should I send with my student?